bindsi/version-badges/Project ADRs/Accepted/001-adr-cli-need.md

 ## Decision

-Determine the minimum initial scope of this project to deliver value to and accelerate ISE crews building edge computing systems.
+- How do we enable ISE crews to leverage existing AIO assets in their engagements with customer building edge computing systems?

 ## Context